Yarn (package manager)

-Yarn is one of the main JavaScript package managers, initially started in 2016 by Sebastian McKenzie of Meta (formerly Facebook) for the Node.js JavaScript runtime environment.
-An alternative to the npm package manager, Yarn was created as a collaboration of Facebook (now Meta), Exponent (now Expo.dev), Google, and Tilde (the company behind Ember.js) to solve consistency, security, and performance problems with large codebases.
+Yarn is one of the main JavaScript package managers, initially started in 2016 by Sebastian McKenzie of Facebook Inc. (current Meta Platforms) for the Node.js JavaScript runtime environment.
+An alternative to the npm package manager, Yarn was created as a collaboration of Facebook (currently Meta), Exponent (currently Expo.dev), Google, and Tilde Inc. to solve consistency, security, and performance problems with large codebases.

-While bootstrapped by tech companies, the project was setup from the get go as its own GitHub organization, and eventually became fully autonomous in 2019, following its lead maintainer as he left Facebook for Datadog.
+While bootstrapped by tech companies, the project was set up from the get go as its own GitHub organization, and eventually became fully autonomous in 2019, following its lead maintainer as he left Facebook for Datadog.

 Yarn 2 & Yarn Plug'n'Play

 In 2020 the Yarn team released a major update, Yarn 2.0, also codenamed "Berry".
 This version came with a full rewriting of both the codebase (which migrated to TypeScript in the process) and test suite.
 Many features were introduced, a cleaving one being a new unique installation strategy called Yarn Plug'n'Play.

 Under this default but optional mode, Yarn wouldn't generate a node_modules folder anymore, instead opting to generate a single Node.js resolver file named .pnp.cjs.
 While justified by the Yarn team as a need to address multiple design flaws in the typical Node.js module resolution, this change required some support from other projects in the ecosystem which took some time to materialise, adding friction to the migration from Yarn 1.22. to Yarn 2.0.